rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 RewriteRule !\. - [H=application/x-httpd-php]
 \end{verbatim}

-The regular expression above - \verb~!\.~ - will match any request that does not contain the literal . character.
+The regular expression above - ``!\.`` - will match any request that does not contain the literal . character.

 This can be also used to force the handler based on some conditions.
 For example, the following snippet used in per-server context allows .php files to be displayed by mod\_php if they are requested with the .phps extension: